 Stay Young

-I was deeply moved by Professor David A. Sinclair's book, “LIFE SPAN: The Science of Living Longer and Healthier.”
-The cutting-edge perspective of Western medicine, which views aging as a disease and intervenes at the molecular level to slow its progression, offers new hope for our future.
+I was deeply moved by Professor David A. Sinclair's book, “LIFE SPAN: Why We Age– and Why We Don't Have To” The cutting-edge perspective of Western medicine, which views aging as a disease and intervenes at the molecular level to slow its progression, offers new hope for our future.
 However, aging is not merely about genetic or cellular changes; it is also closely intertwined with daily lifestyle habits and our state of mind.

 The Three Fields of Wellness